10 Simple Rules for Investing That Everybody Knows but Nobody Remembers

 7. Learn About Index Funds and Why You Should Start With One

 An index fund is a mutual fund that tries to mimic the returns of a stock market index.
 The most famous stock market index is the Dow Jones Industrial.
 Another famous one is the S&P 500.
 An index fund will only buy all the stocks of the index.
 It sounds boring because it is.

 Boredom is the biggest drawback of an index fund.
 However, the advantages are plenty.
 An index fund offers instant diversity because it holds so many stocks.
 Also, since the idea is so simple, you don't need a bunch of Ivy League MBAs in power ties charging heavy annual fees.
 You don't need to worry about some fund-manager turned-celebrity going to another company either.

 Another positive of index funds is that the turnover is low.
 This means that an index fund buys stocks to own them.
 The idea is to mimic the returns of the stock market index and not to sell them later on for a quick profit.
 Less churning means less capital gains taxes.
 Finally, because index funds are so simple, they consistently beat the returns of the most actively managed mutual funds over the long haul.

 Index funds have caught on, so lots of mutual fund companies offer them.
-The Vanguard Group is the company that started it all.
-Their most well-known fund is the Vanguard 500 Index Fund.

 The video below best describes an index fund without trying to sell anything.